stemanfredi/free-pdf-converter/README.md

 When you're ready to add the .exe file:

-1. Replace the `handleDownload()` function in `main.js` with actual download logic
+1. Simply place `FreePDFConverter.exe` in the `assets/` folder - downloads will work immediately
-2. Update file information in the download page
+2. Update file information in the download page if needed
 3. Consider adding download analytics if needed
 4. Add virus scan certificates or security badges if desired